paljs/docs/src/pages/plugins/select.md

 ### filter

-Prisma Select can also be used as a private method to filter your computed fields that are not included originally in your prisma schema.
-This feature gives you the ability to customize additional fields in schema.
+Prisma Select can also be used as a private method to filter your computed fields not included originally in your prisma schema.
+This feature gives you the ability to customize additional fields in the schema.

 **_Example_**